All Guides

 • Prescriptions: 60–80% cheaper than U.S. prices for equivalent medications

-Mazatlan has several good private hospitals including Sharp Hospital and Hospital Angeles, both serving the expat community well.
+Mazatlan has several good private hospitals including Sharp Hospital and Hospital Angeles — see our full healthcare guide for real costs and what to expect.

 Transportation